 Late Stages of Pregnancy

 Most airlines don’t allow you to travel if you’re over 36 weeks pregnant (or over 32 weeks if you’re pregnant with twins or more).
-This is largely because of the risk of you going into labour on the flight, and the risk of delays to your treatment if the plane needs to be diverted.
+This is largely because of the risk of you going into labour on the flight and of delays to your treatment if the plane needs to be diverted.

 Do remember to factor in how many weeks into your pregnancy you’ll be for your return flight.
 Most airlines need a medical certificate from your doctor if you’re over 28 weeks pregnant, confirming your due date, that you’re healthy, and that your pregnancy is progressing normally.
 Your doctor will charge for this letter.